bak-minsu/geditdone/README.md

 # geditdone
+A parser and validator for GEDCOM files

+## Dependencies
+* Python 3

+## Running

+### Parser and validator

-Run the project from the topmost level geditdone folder, using the following command:
+Run the project from the repository root using the following command:

+`python3 -m geditdone testfiles/<testfile name>.ged`

+### Unit testing

+Run the unit tests from the repository root with the following command:

-python3 -m geditdone testfiles/testfilename.ged
+`python3 -m geditdone test`